jasmitha999/Predictza/README.md

 User Management: All user details, predictions, and appointments are stored securely in a local database.

 🏥 Real-World Use Cases
 Remote Cardiac Screening: Ideal for telemedicine platforms that require automated diagnostics.

 Clinical Support Tool: Assists cardiologists in preliminary screening of patients.

-Health Checkup Camps: Can be used during community outreach programs where rapid ECG scanning and feedback are needed.
+Health Checkup Camps: Useful in community outreach programs for quick ECG scans and reports.

-Educational Tool: Medical students can use it to understand ECG features and disease classification.
+Educational Tool: Helps medical students understand ECG features and disease classification.

 🔍 Model Insights
 The app integrates multiple models to improve prediction accuracy:

 Random Forest: Helps with feature importance and non-linear decision making.

 XGBoost: Offers optimized gradient boosting for robust learning.

-CatBoost: Especially good with categorical features and prevents overfitting.
+CatBoost: Excellent for handling categorical features and reducing overfitting.

-Voting Classifier: Combines predictions from all models to make a consensus decision—balancing strengths and weaknesses.
+Voting Classifier: Combines predictions from all models to make a balanced consensus decision.

 🧾 Reports & Documentation
 Each PDF report includes:

 The user's name and predicted condition